MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 * ``lang/``, a folder storing translation files in json (``.json``) or yaml (``.yml``) format.
 MCDR will automatically load and register translation files in this folder

 You can include any other files or folders inside your packed plugin.
-You can access them via :meth:`~mcdreforged.plugin.server_interface.PluginServerInterface.open_bundled_file` method in :class:`~mcdreforged.plugin.server_interface.ServerInterface`
+You can access them via :meth:`~mcdreforged.plugin.si.server_interface.PluginServerInterface.open_bundled_file` method in :class:`~mcdreforged.plugin.si.server_interface.ServerInterface`

 Here's an example file tree of a valid packed plugin with more possible files: